Alex Pagulayan

 Alejandro Salvador "Alex" Pagulayan (born June 25, 1978) is a Filipino and Canadian professional pool player.
 His nickname is "the Lion", given to him by Paul Thornley, the Canadian snooker player whom he credits as his mentor.
-Pagulayan is considered one of the best pool players of all time as well as one of the best one-pocket players of all time.
+Pagulayan was voted as one of the best pool players of all time by readers of AZBilliards.com.
+He is also a renowned one-pocket player.

-Born in Cabagan, Isabela, Philippines and was raised in Toronto, Canada.
+He was born in Cabagan, Isabela, Philippines and was raised in Toronto, Canada.
 Pagulayan represents Canada internationally.
-He did however compete for the Philippines from the mid-2000s to 2012 when he began representing Canada again.
+However, he competed for the Philippines from the mid-2000s to 2012, when he began representing Canada again.

-He is known for his relaxed demeanor during competition, and is a crowd favorite, well liked because of his humorous interaction with the audience and entertaining impressions of other players.
+Pagulayan is known for his relaxed and humorous demeanor during competition, interacting with the audience and performing impressions of other players.

 Early life

-Alejandro Salvador Pagulayan was born on June 25, 1978 in the town of Cabagan in Isabela, Philippines to Remigio Pagulayan and Sonia Salvador.
-He emigrated to Canada when he was 16 years old.Pagulayan lost his Philippine citizenship when his family applied for naturalization.
+Alejandro Salvador Pagulayan was born on June 25, 1978, in the town of Cabagan in Isabela, Philippines to Remigio Pagulayan and Sonia Salvador.
+He emigrated to Canada when he was 16 years old.
+Pagulayan lost his Philippine citizenship when his family applied for naturalization.

 His father managed a pool hall, so Pagulayan was introduced to the game at an early age.
 Though he was also attracted to other sports, he thought his physique may have been unsuitable for them.
 His main training venue was Loma's pool hall.